 I used this text twice, each time with groups of three students with widely diverse mathematical aptitudes.
 Amazingly, after completion of the course, all my students actually thought geometry was fun!
 That’s because Discovering Geometry truly uses a different approach to teaching the subject.
 This is a complete, college-preparatory course that is more inviting than any other I have seen.
-It is now in its fourth edition, although the fourth is very similar to the third edition.
-Some chapters have been reorganized.
-An illustrated glossary and “Dynamic Geometry Explorations” have been added along with a few more projects, investigations, and opportunities for students to apply algebra skills in every chapter.
+It is now in its fifth edition, although changes are not huge from one edition to another—some chapter reorganization and other minor changes.

 Word problems are imaginative, and real-life applications are true-to-life.
 Mathematical thinking is the goal of this text rather than mere memorization of postulates and theorems.

 The text moves from the concrete to the abstract—a strategy essential for many students to be able to succeed in geometry.
 In the teacher’s edition, the author explains his philosophy of gradually working through levels of thinking to the point where students are able to deal with proofs.

 Paragraph proofs are introduced in chapter two as a means of getting students to organize data and explain their thinking process.
 Paragraph proofs and flowchart proofs are taught through most of the course.
 Two-column proofs are taught in chapter twelve (of thirteen chapters) after students have mastered concepts and understand relationships between theorems.
 Even though two-column proofs are not taught at the beginning of the course, students are applying both inductive and deductive reasoning and working with logic and language leading up to the use of two-column proofs.
 In fact, work with proofs is probably stronger and more effective than in many other texts.
 There are many exercises that are specifically focused on reasoning and proof skills.
 The text continually challenges students to explain why.